E-Collar & Off-Leash Dog Training in Knoxville, TN

 E-Collar Training Questions Answered

-No. Modern professional e-collars have 100 levels of adjustable stimulation, starting at levels so low humans cannot feel them.
-The sensation is comparable to a TENS unit used in physical therapy.
+No. Modern professional e-collars have 100 levels of adjustable stimulation, starting at levels so low humans cannot feel them — comparable to a TENS unit.
 Outdated shock collars from the 1970s had 3 to 5 levels and delivered painful shocks.
 They are completely different technologies.
 Off Leash K9 Training uses only professional-grade equipment with 100 levels and safety auto-shutoff.

-See the E-Collar in Action
+See Off-Leash Training in Action